-My M has OCD, it can be really hard to adjust to her needs, since she expects me to do things her way, forgetting I don’t suffer from it myself.
+My M has OCD, and it can be really hard to adjust to her needs, since she expects me to do things her way, forgetting I don’t suffer from it myself.
 I get frustrated when she wants me to check things for her a number of times.

-We try to share the load when it comes to things like grocery shopping, housework, or else, but there are times where I want to have time for myself and whenever I want to do it, I’m expected to keep her company since I’m at work the whole day.
+We try to share the load when it comes to things like grocery shopping, housework, or else, but there are times when I want to have time for myself and whenever I want to do it, I’m expected to keep her company since I’m at work the whole day.

 I want to, but I cannot do it 365 times a year.
 I would literally go nuts if I did that.
 I have to stand my ground and take care of my needs.

 I explain to my wife what I need and she never objects.
 All Both of you have to do is talk about what bothers you both.